pelicularities/hashnode/ckl815r1z00avfps1cpy05jyg.md

 correctDate.setUTCHours(localHours);
 correctDate.toUTCString();
 ```
-This prints `Thu, 11 Feb 2021 20:08:25 GMT`, which is one day *ahead* of the actual date in Honolulu based on the timestamp that we provided to the `Date` object.
+This returns `Thu, 11 Feb 2021 20:08:25 GMT`, which is one day *ahead* of the actual date in Honolulu based on the timestamp that we provided to the `Date` object.

 There's a better solution along these lines, which is to apply the offset directly to the timestamp.